adlh/django-multinavigation/README.md

     ```

 2. Or through the request's path, to be able to build URLs dinamically
    depending on which path is set.
-Example: Let's say we have an archive with
-   news and pics as subnav items.
-Now depending if we're on */archive/2014/* we
-   want the subnav items set to */archive/2014/news/* and */archive/2014/pics/*
-   respectively.

     Example:

+    Let's say we have an archive with news and pics as subnav items.
+Now
+    depending if we're on `/archive/2014/` we want the subnav items set to
+    `/archive/2014/news/` and `/archive/2014/pics/` respectively.

     ```python
     # urls.py